GabLeRoux/gableroux.com/_posts/2017-09-19-fastlane-deploy-ios-and-android-like-a-boss.md

 > Sorry, we can't deploy, john is on vacation

-Your team shouldn't rely on only one person to release you mobile apps.
+Your team shouldn't rely on only one person to release your mobile apps.

 <!-- more -->